The Trials, Victories & Adventures of Los PaulOS

 I used to cycle and move around with my bass to practices without a case.

-I only bought a hard case when I came back to Malaysia.
+I only bought a hard case when I needed to return to Malaysia.
+So I bought a hard case for AUD60 from a 2nd hand shop.

 1999

 Back in Malaysia, I met up with my olde Catholic friends and my guitar Sifu, and he invited me to join his band to play bass..
-From then on it was secular songs.. and I bought my Marshall 60 Bass amp for a gig and have kept it ever since.
+From then on it was secular songs.. and I bought my Marshall 60 Bass amp for my sifus wedding gig and have kept it ever since.

 2001- 2002